 Pumpkin and papaya seeds are traditional remedies for parasites, and in this article we will discuss how to use pumpkin seeds as a treatment for intestinal worms.

-Using Pumpkin Seeds To Get Rid of Intestinal Worms
+Pumpkin Seeds Kill Parasites And Intestinal Worms

 Pumpkin seeds have been traditionally used as an anthelmintic (a substance that helps expel intestinal parasites).
 Here’s a recipe for how to make them up for this purpose and use them yourself.